skylanskylion/IndianFirstName_classifier/README.md

 # IndianFirstName_classifier
-Python program for a decision tree to classify the gender of a indian person based on their first name
+Python program for a decision tree to classify the gender of an indian person based on their first name